arjunkalburgi/2022/src/routes/writing/2019-01-20_getting-more-and-more-used-to-animations.md

 cover: https://cdn-images-1.medium.com/max/800/1*OXD9RfgmQzgVODT3_xj08A.gif
 ---

-> I’m finding myself say “I can just make that myself” more and more often when I’m taking inspiration and hacking websites together.

 Animations kept me away for some time because I always felt they were more complicated than I wanted to deal with.
 But recently that’s changing, mostly because I don’t want to deal with this:

 ![An excerpt from a 63 page JS file, size 12 font](https://cdn-images-1.medium.com/max/800/1*8fs1I6BtirDdLZiwoza_xw.png)